Dear interested parties in the Asteroids project,

 The camera will be mounted on the telescope in order to take digital images.
 A mono camera with large pixels and a high quantum efficiency with low noise is desirable.
 To reduce noise, astro cameras can usually be cooled down to about 40 degree below ambient temperature like the ALccd-QHY Camera 174 cool Mono:

 TELESCOPE and MOUNT combined system

-The total cost can be reduced to about 3200 € when going for a combined system Omegon Teleskop Pro Astrograph 254/1016 EQ6-R Pro.
+The total cost of a complete telescope system with a digital camera can be reduced to about 3700 € (January 2022) when going for a combined system Omegon Teleskop Pro Astrograph 254/1016 EQ6-R Pro.

 Above components should serve as a guideline for a suitable equipment that is capable of detecting a major part of asteroids and to determine their positions in order to estimate their ephemerides.

 The information will hopefully be helpful to find a starting point for selecting the right equipment for the asteroids survey.